How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 Does A Long Distance Relationship Work?

 There are many long-distance relationship problems.
-I’m going to be talking about long-distance relationships and how to make a long-distance relationship work.
-Now what you may not know is that long-distance relationships can thrive even more so than a relationship that is not long distance.
+I will discuss long-distance relationships and how to make a long-distance relationship work.
+Now what you may not know is that long-distance relationships can thrive even more so than a relationship that is not long-distance.

 Why?
 Because when people don’t live together.
 They’ve got to connect on a deeper level emotionally.
 They’re forced to their circumstances have led them to communicate more so than perhaps people who live in the same city living together.